 Pursuant to the laws of the State of California, and in particular sections 815 et seq. of the California Civil Code, and in consideration of the facts recited above and the mutual covenants contained herein, Owner hereby voluntarily conveys to Land Trust a perpetual conservation easement over the Protected Property.
-This Easement creates a property right immediately vested in Land Trust and consists of the rights, terms, and restrictions set out below, Land Trust agrees by accepting this grant to preserve and protect in perpetuity the Conservation Values of the Protected Property for the benefit of this generation and the generations to come.
+This Easement creates a property right immediately vested in Land Trust and consists of the rights, terms, and restrictions set out below, and Land Trust agrees by accepting this grant to preserve and protect in perpetuity the Conservation Values of the Protected Property for the benefit of this generation and the generations to come.

 1. CONSERVATION PURPOSES.
-The purposes of this Easement are as follows ("Conservation Purposes"): (a) to ensure that the Protected Property will be retained in perpetuity in its natural, scenic, forested, recreational, agricultural, historical, or open space condition; and (b) to prevent any use of the Protected Property that will significantly impair the Conservation Values, subject to the Express Third Party Uses and the PG&E Reserved Rights.
+The purposes of this Easement are as follows (collectively, "Conservation Purposes"): (a) to ensure that the Protected Property will be retained in perpetuity in its natural, scenic, forested, non-motorized recreational, or open space condition; and (b) to prevent any use of the Protected Property that will significantly impair the Conservation Values.
 Subject to the following terms and conditions, Owner intends that this Easement will confine uses of the Protected Property to activities that are consistent with the Conservation Purposes.
 As used in this Easement, the terms "impair" and "impairment" mean to diminish in quantity, quality, value, strength or viability.
-As used in this Easement, the terms "significant" and "significantly," when used with "impair" and "impairment," respectively, mean a greater than negligible adverse impact, for more than a transient period.
+As used in this Easement, the terms "significant" and "significantly," when used with "impair" and "impairment," respectively, mean a greater than negligible adverse impact, for more than a transient period considering the relevant lifespan of dominant species and the relevant timeframe of natural ecological processes.

-Owner and Land Trust acknowledge that the Governing Documents reflect the intention of the parties thereto (a) to honor Express Third Party Uses as defined in Section 5 and (b) to continue to permit beneficial uses of the Protected Property that preserve and/or enhance the Conservation Values.
+Owner and Land Trust acknowledge that the Governing Documents reflect the intention of the parties thereto (a) to honor Express Third Party Uses and (b) to continue to permit beneficial uses of the Protected Property that preserve and/or enhance the Conservation Values.
 This Easement shall allow uses on the Protected Property that are consistent with protection and preservation of the Conservation Values in harmony with each other.
 While permitted actions required or taken to protect and preserve one or more individual Conservation Values may impair, on an individual and stand-alone basis, one or more of the other Conservation Values, Owner and Land Trust understand that achieving the Conservation Purposes requires preservation and protection, on balance, of all Conservation Values existing on the Protected Property, to the extent possible.
-Protecting and/or enhancing one or more Conservation Values may impair another Conservation Value, but this is not meant to be a permanent occurrence, nor a reason to prioritize one Conservation Value over another.
-All attempts should be made to balance on a collective basis, the Conservation Values on the whole Protected Property whenever possible.
-This Easement prohibits use of the Protected Property for any purpose that would significantly impair the Conservation Values on a collective, not individual basis, taking into account the relative condition and quality of each of the Conservation Values on the Protected Property as of the Effective Date.
+Protecting and/or enhancing one or more Conservation Values may impair another Conservation Value, but this is not meant to be a permanent occurrence, nor a reason to re-prioritize one Conservation Value over another.
+All attempts should be made to balance over time on a collective basis, the Conservation Values on the whole Protected Property whenever possible.
+This Easement prohibits use of the Protected Property for any purpose that would significantly impair the Conservation Values, taking into account the relative condition and quality of each of the Conservation Values on the Protected Property as of the Effective Date.
+Nothing in this Easement precludes the Owner from complying with any and all applicable laws.